Updated on: May 1, 2022

 McAfee also has a good range of internet security features to keep you safe from spyware and other types of privacy-based malware, including:

-- Wi-Fi network scanning.
+- Firewall and Wi-Fi network protection.

 - Anti-phishing protection.